19 Best Things to Do in Fairbanks, Alaska: What to See, Where to Stay and Where to Eat

 1. The University of Alaska Museum of the North

-This University of Alaska Museum of the North offers some of the best insights into arctic life.
-I was buried in my books when I attended the University of Alaska – Fairbanks for my Master’s program and regret not fully visiting the museum.
+This University of Alaska Museum of the North offers some of the best insights into Arctic life.
+I was buried in my books when I attended the University of AlaskaโFairbanks for my Masterโs program, and I regret not fully visiting the museum.

 Location: 1962 Yukon Dr, Fairbanks, AK 99775